neggert/KaggleFB/readme.md

 This tokenizes the sentences into words using OpenNLP.
 It then extracts a set of features and a target for each word.
 The targets can be one of

-* NOTAG - the word is not part of a tag
+* `NOTAG (0)` - the word is not part of a tag
-* TAGSTART - the word is the first word of a multi-word tag, or a single word tag
+* `TAGSTART(1)` - the word is the first word of a multi-word tag, or a single word tag
-* TAGMID - the word is part of a multi-word tag, but not the first word
+* `TAGMID (2)` - the word is part of a multi-word tag, but not the first word

+Additionally, there is a special value for the previous target feature when looking at the first word of a sentence:

+* `START (3)`

 The features are subject to change as I work on this but they are currently: